dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To do this, it must solve BFT Consensus utilizing the DAG.

 The advent of DAG Trans is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
+A BFT Consensus protocol can periodically commit batches from the DAG by merely referring to the leaves of the DAG.
 Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled.
-Eventually, when Consensus makes progress, it can succinctly refer to all the messages that accumulated in the DAG and commit them.
+Eventually, when Consensus makes progress, it can commit the latest batch of accumulated messages from the DAG.

 It is funny how the community made a full circle, from early distributed consensus systems to where we are today.